 Though he was the most right-wing leader of the PCs in quite some time, a lot of conservative Canadians still felt Mulroney was not nearly right-wing enough.
 In Canada’s western provinces in particular, which tend to be the most religious and libertarian parts of the country, there was growing sentiment during the 1980s that Mulroney was a “conservative in name only,” and was actually continuing the high-spending, high-taxing, immoral policies of his Liberal predecessors.

 1987 thus saw the dawn of the Reform Party of Canada (later known as the Canadian Alliance Party), a new populist right-wing party that ate into much of the old PC base and elected a lot of hardline conservatives to the Canadian Parliament during the 1990s and early 2000s.
 Following Mulroney’s 1993 resignation, the PC party, in contrast, began to shift further and further left.
 There were persistent concerns among conservative commentators and others, however, that the coexistence of both the PCs and Canadian Alliance was causing an ongoing split of the right-wing vote and keeping the Liberals in power due to a divided opposition.
 In 2003, the new leader of the Alliance, Stephen Harper (b.
 1959) and Peter MacKay (b.
 1965), the leader of the PCs, agreed to merge their parties into a new, moderate entity: the Conservative Party of Canada.
-It proved a strategically wise decision, and Harper, the first leader of the united party, was elected prime minister three years later.
+It proved a strategically wise decision, and Harper, the first leader of the united party, was elected prime minister three years later, serving until 2015.